nf-core/variantbenchmarking/docs/usage.md

 - `--truth_vcf`: The path to the gold standard truth VCF file.
 This file contains the validated variants that your test sets will be evaluated against.
 - `--truth_id`: The sample name exactly as it appears inside the truth VCF header.
 This is a critical parameter because tools like RTG Tools and VCF subtraction steps require the exact sample ID to correctly parse the genotypes.
-- `--regions_bed`: A BED file defining the high confidence regions of the genome such as the Genome in a Bottle confident regions.
-The benchmarking tools will restrict their evaluation to only the variants that fall within these defined coordinates.
-This ensures that complex or unmappable regions do not artificially skew your performance metrics.
+- `--regions_bed`: A BED file defining the regions of interest for all the tools.
+Mainly used for defining a high-confidence regions of the genome (e.g., Genome in a Bottle confident beds).
+By default, for small variant analysis, this file will be used with the `-f` argument for happy and sompy and with `--evaluation-bed` argument for vcfeval.
 - `--targets_bed`: The path to the BED file containing your assay target regions.
-When you provide this file the pipeline will automatically intersect it with your truth confident regions (provided via the regions bed parameter).
+It is applicable only to small variants analysis (happy,sompy and vcfeval).
+When you provide this file, the pipeline will automatically intersect it with your truth confident regions (provided via the regions bed parameter).
 This creates a final specific evaluation area that ensures you are only benchmarking variants within your actual sequencing target space.

 ## Stratification Files